probinso/color-pollution/what-is-color/README.md

 - metamerism

 # Electromagnetic Radiation
 *...
-All elements who have energy produce electromagnetic radiation*
+All elements who have energy radiate electromagnetic waves*

 # Sensor Systems
 Traditionally color refers to **human visible light**.
 Although this is a very limited definition, lets explore how to define this spectra.